“Mikhail’s style maintains an impressive fragility and delicacy of image that touches the reader’s heart…” —American Poetry Review

 Mikhail writes in Arabic, Aramaic, and English.
 Her work is translated into English by Elizabeth Winslow and Kareem James Abu-Zeid.
 Her poetry is translated into Italian by Elena Chiti.
 Mikhail currently lives in Michigan and works as an Arabic lecturer for Oakland University.

 Dunya Mikhail was born in Iraq in 1965 and came to the United States in 1996.
 She has six books in Arabic, one in Italian, and three in English.
 They include The Iraqi Nights, Diary of A Wave Outside the Sea, and The War Works Hard.
 She also edited a pamphlet of Iraqi poetry titled 15 Iraqi Poets.
+Her next book, The Beekeeper, is forthcoming in 2018.
 Her Arabic books are published in Egypt, Iraq, Lebanon, Syria, and Tunisia.
 Her books in English are published in New York by New Directions.
 They are translated into English by Kareem James Abu-Zeid and Elizabeth Winslow and into Italian by Elena Chiti.
 Her honors include the Kresge Fellowship, Arab American Book Award, and the United Nations Human Rights Award for Freedom of Writing.
 The War Works Hard was shortlisted for the Griffin Poetry Prize and named one of the New York Public Library’s “Twenty-Five Books to Remember from 2005.”
 She is the co-founder of Mesopotamian Forum for Art and Culture in Michigan.
 She currently works as an Arabic special lecturer at Oakland University in Michigan.

 THE BEEKEEPER (Nonfiction, 2018)